chadkluck/lightshow-aftershow-music/README.md

 > Note that you can use the same stop script for all holidays, but the start script points to a specific holiday directory (which I will get to later).

-5. Upload these via the Falcon player web interface under scripts.
+Upload these via the Falcon player web interface under scripts.

-6. Add the start and stop scripts to your pre and post sequence playlist.
+### 6. Schedule start and stop scripts

+For pre-show music, add the start script to a daily schedule.
+Then be sure to execute the stop script before your show playlist begins (Lead In).

-7. Also be sure to schedule a daily start and stop.
+For post-show music, add the start script to the end of your sequence (Lead Out).
+Also be sure to schedule a daily stop.

+For example:

+- In Scheduler:
+    - add a start script: Black Friday to Epiphany, Everyday, 3:00 PM, Command, Run Script: AfterShowMusic-start-christmas.sh
+	- add an end script: 2025-10-01 to 2028-12-31, Everyday, 1:00 AM, Command, Run Script: AfterShowMusic-stop.sh
+- In Holiday Specific Playlist:
+	- Lead In: Script: AfterShowMusic-stop.sh, Blocking false
+	- Lead Out: Script: AfterShowMusic-start-christmas.sh, Blocking false

 ## Add Music